credativ/plutono/docs/sources/auth/jwt.md

 +++
 title = "JWT Authentication"
-description = "Grafana JWT Authentication" keywords = ["grafana", "configuration", "documentation", "jwt", "jwk"] weight = 250
+description = "Plutono JWT Authentication" keywords = ["plutono", "configuration", "documentation", "jwt", "jwk"] weight = 250
 +++

 # JWT authentication

-You can configure Grafana to accept a JWT token provided in the HTTP header.
+You can configure Plutono to accept a JWT token provided in the HTTP header.
 The token is verified using any of the following:
 - PEM-encoded key file
 - JSON Web Key Set (JWKS) in a local file
 - JWKS provided by the configured JWKS endpoint